Facing financial difficulty

 - If you have an insurance policy, such as income protection insurance, check whether this could help with your payments.

-- Seek debt advice, such as from Citizens Advice, Step Change Debt Charity or National Debtline if you'd like help with managing your finances.
+- Seek debt advice, such as from Citizens Advice, Step Change Debt Charity or National Debtline if you'd like help with managing your finances or prioritising payments towards your debts.

 - Make sure you keep all joint mortgage holders, and anyone acting as a guarantor on the mortgage, up to date with what is happening.